jamilgonzalez/jest-genie/README.md

 1. Run `yarn install` to install all of the project dependencies
 2. Then run `yarn start` to compile the project in watch mode
+3. Open `generateTestSuite.ts`
-3. Hit `F5` or click the debugger in the menu and run in debug mode (with no configuration)
+4. Hit `F5` or click the debugger in the menu and run in debug mode (with no configuration)
-4. Press `CMD+Shift+P` (in the newly opened VSCode window)
+5. Press `CMD+Shift+P` (in the newly opened VSCode window)
-5. Type JestGenie to get the list of commands to run for the extension
+6. Type JestGenie to get the list of commands to run for the extension

 ## Demo